 Let’s be honest.
 Life can be disappointing.
 And for some people, that disappointment or frustration can push a person to try harder to achieve their dreams.
-But for some parents, they deal with those life disappointments by living vicariously through their children.
+But for some parents deal with those life disappointments by living vicariously through their children.
 We’re sure you’ve seen it; overbearing “wanna-be coach” dads and overdramatic stage moms.
-In 2013, a study was done to provide evidence that vicarious living both exists and has effects.
-Researchers found that parents can feel pride in their children’s achievements and even heal old wounds.
+In 2013, a study was done to prove that vicarious living exists and has effects.
+Researchers found that parents can feel pride in their children’s achievements and heal old wounds.
 When taken to extremes, however, living vicariously through a child can damage both the child and the parent.

 Why Parents Project Their Dreams